St Mary’s, Haddenham

 The church is a Grade I listed building dating back to Saxon times, with most of the present building being completed in the thirteenth Century.
 There is a peal of eight bells with an enthusiastic band of ringers who ring before services both morning and evening.
 From 2000 there has been a three-phase refurbishment project undertaken in the church aimed at making the church a more welcoming and versatile space for worship.
 The first phase involved creating a crèche room in the tower with access from the ground floor, where a kitchen was installed along with a toilet suitable for the disabled and equipped with baby changing facilities.
 The second phase involved: the replacement of the aged pipe organ by a high quality digital organ, reinstatement of the vestry to its original position in the chancel, re-positioning the font near the north door, the creation of a ramp giving disabled access to the chancel from the nave and redecoration of the whole building.
 The third phase has been the installation of a new boiler and sensitive installation of AV into the church, with two side screens, a large central screen behind the chancel arch, a back screen for service leaders and cameras to give greater visibility in the side aisles.

 St Mary’s Centre and House

 In the early 1980s following relocation of St Mary’s C of E Infant School to a new building, the church was able to purchase the old school building for use as a Parish Centre.
 This now houses a reception lounge, a hall seating approximately fifty people, a small kitchen with hatches into the main hall and a smaller coffee room.
 Upstairs there are the Benefice office, a youth room, a meeting room, a storage room and a further office that is currently let.
-St Mary’s Centre is in need of redecoration and refurbishment of its heating system and this will be the next projected capital project.
+St Mary’s Centre is in the process of refurbishment and has a new heating system.
 The church also owns the three-bedroom school house next door which is currently let.